1982–83 in English football: Diary of the season

 25 November 1982: Derby County are fined £10,000 and "warned as to their future conduct" by the Football League over breaches of two regulations relating to illicit negotiations with Roy McFarland, who resigns his post as player-manager at Bradford City to return to the club for a second spell as a player.

 27 November 1982: The First Division title race sees Liverpool maintain their four-point lead over Watford, as Bob Paisley's team triumph 3–0 at home to Tottenham and Graham Taylor's side beat Arsenal 4–2 at Highbury.

 30 November 1982: Liverpool remain top of the First Division as November draws to a close, four points ahead of second-placed Watford.
 Nottingham Forest, Manchester United and West Ham United complete the top five, while the bottom three clubs remain unchanged from the end of last month.
 Queens Park Rangers, Fulham and Sheffield Wednesday head the Second Division promotion race.

 4 December 1982: Leaders Liverpool suffer a shock 1–0 defeat to Norwich City at Carrow Road.
 Manchester United go second with a 1–0 at Watford.
 Aston Villa go third with a 1–0 home win over West Ham.
 Nottingham Forest's title hopes are hit by a 3–2 defeat to local rivals Notts County at Meadow Lane.
 Down in the Second Division, Middlesbrough find themselves fifth from bottom and in real danger of a second consecutive relegation after they lose 4–0 at Wolves.

 6 December 1982: Mike Bailey is sacked from his job as manager at Brighton & Hove Albion, reportedly because Albion's supporters deemed the team "too boring".
 Coach Jimmy Melia takes over.
 Millwall, bottom of the Third Division, appoint former Arsenal and Manchester United midfielder George Graham, 38, as their new manager.

 11 December 1982: There is a major upset in the FA Cup second round as Third Division Wrexham lose 2–1 to non-league Worcester City.
 The gap between Liverpool and Manchester United at the top of the First Division remains three points wide after Bob Paisley guides his team to a 3–1 home win over Watford, and Ron Atkinson watches his side put four without reply past Notts County at Old Trafford.
 Nottingham Forest revive their title challenge with a 2–1 home win over Swansea City.

-12 December 1982: Aston Villa lose the Intercontinental Cup final 2–0 to Argentine side Penarol in Tokyo.
+12 December 1982: Aston Villa lose the Intercontinental Cup final 2–0 to Uruguayan side Penarol in Tokyo.

 15 December 1982: England beat Luxembourg 9–0 at Wembley in the European Championship qualifiers.
 Luther Blissett scores a hat-trick on his England debut and becomes the nation's first black goalscorer.
 Débutant Mark Chamberlain is also on the scoresheet.